healtac2024/healtac2024.github.io/_pages/accomodation.md

     <h1>CAMPUS ACCOMMODATION</h1><a href="https://www.conferences.lancs.ac.uk/bedandbreakfast/" style="color:blue">Book Now</a></div>
 </div>
 <br>
-  <p>We have a limited set of on campus accommodation reserved (until 28th May) for two nights bed and breakfast using the promotion code HealTAC2024.
-The room rate is £70 per room per night, and covers check in from Wednesday 12th to check out on Friday 14th.
-Please book via the Lancaster conferences and <a href="https://www.conferences.lancs.ac.uk/bedandbreakfast/">events page</a>.
+  <p>We have a limited set of on-campus accommodation reserved (until 28th May) for two nights bed and breakfast using the promotion code HealTAC2024.
+The room rate is £70 per room per night, and covers check-in from Wednesday 12th to check-out on Friday 14th.
+Please book via the Lancaster conferences and <a href="https://www.conferences.lancs.ac.uk/bedandbreakfast/" style="color:blue">events page</a>.
 On the same page (without using the promotion code), you will find other room options without breakfast, or double or twin rooms, and you can also book for extra nights.</p>

 </body>
 </html>